-K-12 Active Shooter Defense: SAFE versus Standard Response Protocol
+K-12 Active Shooter Defense: How AlerT compares to Standard Response Protocol

-SafePlans’ Security Awareness For Educators or SAFE is an active shooter prevention and survival program that was specifically designed to align K-12 school with national best practices.
+SafePlans’ AlerT (Assess, lockdown, evade, resist, Tell) is an active shooter defense and survival program that was specifically designed to align K-12 school with national best practices.
 Standard Response Protocol (SRP) is a program that attempts to standardized terminology and actions associated with emergencies.